lmihaidaniel/kmlplayer/README.md

 //overlays methods

-myPlayer.overlays.add({}); // add an overlay to the player myPlayer.overlays.show(); // displays all the overlays added; also triggers overlays.onHide myPlayer.overlays.hide(); // hides all the overlays added; also triggers overlays.onShow
+myPlayer.overlays.add({}); // add an overlay to the player myPlayer.overlays.show(); // displays all the overlays added; also triggers overlays.onSHow myPlayer.overlays.hide(); // hides all the overlays added; also triggers overlays.onHide

 myPlayer.overlays.el(); // get the overlays wrapper element inside the video player;